MALLORCA, September 2019

 And as far as my experience goes, In first few days l had some awesome, perfect conditions to enjoy sea, sand, sun and wind to its fullest.
 My body obtained this lovely olive tan and my hair loved the freestyling from the salty waves.
 Later on l encounter some awesome storms with lightning, little tornado devils forming in the clouds, some chaos on the sea.

-Amongst all this fast food and non-spanish culture and food, I was still lucky enough to find some absolute gems of the places where I’ve had some awesome veggy options with great mediterian food.
+Amongst all this fast food and non-spanish culture and food, I was still lucky enough to find some absolute gems of the places where I’ve had some awesome veggy options with great Mediterranean food.
 As some of you may know – l do like to enjoy my food and a glass of good wine with it.
 Indulge in it.
 Life’s little pleasures.
-Paella still my favorite.
+Paella still my favourite.

 Monday was a bit cloudy and the sun was hiding away.
 So was a perfect time to have a chill day of good food and walks.
 It also gave me the opportunity to compose half of my blog there in the sea side restaurant waiting for my food.
 As l was writing other impressions of the last few days at the Palma airport.